jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sessiontrace.md

 <note type="note"></note>

 * Opening the Session Trace page initiates a new session that does a trace on the selected session.
 The grid displays **No Data** until such time that the session executes some SQL.
 The grid is populated with the SQL that occurs from the time the Session Trace page is opened.
-* You can use Dell SQL Optimizer (if installed) to tune the SQL of the selected session.
+* You can use SQL Optimizer (if installed) to tune the SQL of the selected session.
 To do this, right-click a row in the grid and select **Optimize SQL**.